kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.2 = Released on Aug 13, 2015

 * New: Compatibility with WooCommerce 2.4
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language file.
+* Update: Language file

 = 1.0.1 = Released on Jul 27, 2015